 Luckily, taxes in Denmark are done electronically and if you follow this survival guide, there is nothing you need to worry about.
-We will answer how much are you going to be taxed, how to setup tax card, and how to get money back on your commute to work.
+We will answer how much are you going to be taxed, how to set up tax cards, and how to get money back on your commute to work.

 Tax cards in Denmark

-Tax cards are a gateway between you and a salary in Denmark.
+Tax cards are a gateway between you and your salary in Denmark.

 Before your salary is paid out, it needs to be taxed.

 To make sure that you are paying the right amount of tax, you need to fill out your preliminary income, where you estimate how much you expect to earn in a year.

 This information will then be stored on your card and will come in handy when you have to switch jobs.